umd-lhcb/ut-hw-doc/docs/lvr/lvr_shipping/lvr_shipping.md

 Check the database and label the LVR box # according to the previously numbered LVR boxes.

-As you pack LVRs note which box they are in.
+As you pack LVRs check that their firmware is marked up to date in the database.
+If so, note which box they are in.
+If not, set them aside and check/program firmware before packing.

 Remove the CCMs from the LVR if not done already.